FurryCoders/falocalrepo-server/README.md

 The _Download File_ button opens the submission file in the current browser tab.

-The _Download Submission as ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata in JSON format.
+The _Download as ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata in JSON format.

 The _Open on Fur Affinity_ button opens the submission on Fur Affinity